Your account | Cart Cart

 You need to make the old C: disk partition visible on the new computer (for example as E:).
 Use one of the following methods, in order of preference:

-Run UMove
+Run U-Move

-When you are asked “Where are the Active Directory files located?” answer In a staging folder on a local disk.
-When you are prompted to enter the path to the staging folder, type in the path to the root of the dead computer's disk (for example “E:\”).
-UMove will ask to confirm that E:\ is the image of a dead disk.
-Answer “Yes”.
+When you are prompted to enter the path to the dead disk, type in the path to the root folder of the dead computer's disk image (for example E:\”), then click Next.

 More Than One Disk